Find YOUR Local Service Center

 You may wonder if lice come equipped with itching powder, 'cause that's all you can seem to do.
 They can also deprive you of a good night's rest, though they don't penetrate your skin.
 They are known to transmit infectious agents between people.
 Saliva and feces may cause irritation and sensitivity to bites.
 Excess scratching increases the chance of secondary infection.
 You may try to get rid of the lice by using harmful or toxic substances, and this can be the greatest harm.

 Don't let lice make a monkey out of you!
 In the case of intense itching, thoroughly inspect head and neck.
 Alert others that head lice have been detected and consult a physician to prescribe effective treatment.
 Use the specialized comb usually included with the medication to remove nits (egg sacs) from head.
 Remove lice and nits from the environment by vacuuming, washing, and drying on high-heat cycle.
 You can also freeze objects, such as hats, that you suspect of being infested.
 Sometimes, the physician may recommend treatment for other family members due to the possibility of spreading within the family.
 Children can pick lice up from school.
 Check head daily and remove nits until infestation is gone.
 Then, inspect weekly to detect re-infestation.
+Lice may remain on bedding or upholstered furniture for a short time, so be sure to inspect these as well.
 Pesticides are not necessary, as this insect does not live long once off its host.